fallow64/CTF_Writeups/BDSec 2022/Dominoes/README.md

 # Dominoes

-This challenge from BDSec 2022 was pretty interesting.
-It's not hard at all, and pretty much everybody with some experience would get it, but I just wanna document my experience.

-## The Challenge
+This challenge was part of the BDSEC 2022 CTF.
 The description read as follows:
 > My classmate Zeem is into loops and basic bitwise operations.
 Interestingly, he thought he could create an encryption algorithm and use it to protect his files.
 >
 > Can you bypass his encryption to get the flag?